neon10element/faradaydemo/ReadMe.md

 ## Next on IntelliJ locally
 1) Using the command line, open the destination folder in IntelliJ.
 2) Enter commands: clone and paste repository location copied from GitHub.
+## Git Branching
+1) The main (default) branch is the same as its feature branch initially.
+2) Use command line git init to initiate a new feature branch.